-The Wellness Center and it’s Peer Educators are here to help you learn about sexual health so that you can make informed decisions for your health and well-being.
+The Wellness Center and the Peer Educators are here to help you learn about sexual health so that you can make informed decisions for your health and well-being.
 Whether you need information on contraceptives, pregnancy, or abstinence, we’re here to answer questions as a non-judgmental resource.

 Water-based lubricant is available for free in the Wellness Center!